Selective Prediction via Training Dynamics

-\paragraph{Individual Evolution Plots} To analyze the behavior of the metrics proposed in Section~\ref{sec:method}, we examine label prediction evolution curves for individual SVHN examples in Figure~\ref{fig:svhn} (more examples provided in Appendix~\ref{app:add_exp}).
-In particular, we select two easy-to-classify examples and two ambiguous examples from the test set and plot both the prediction evolution and the final label agreement metric $a_t$ over all checkpoints.
-We observe that easy examples only show a small degree of oscillation while hard examples show more erratic patterns.
+\paragraph{Individual Evolution Plots.} To analyze the effectiveness of our disagreement metric proposed in Section~\ref{sec:method}, we examine the evolution curves of our indicator variable $a_t$ for individual datapoints in Figure~\ref{fig:indiv_ex}.
+In particular, for each dataset, we present the most stable and the most unstable data points from the test sets and plot the associated label disagreement metric $a_t$ over all checkpoints.
+We observe that easy-to-classify examples only show a small degree of oscillation while harder examples show a higher frequency of oscillations, especially towards the end of training.
 This result matches our intuition: our model should produce correct decisions on data points whose prediction is mostly constant throughout training and should reject data points for which intermediate models predict inconsistently.

-\paragraph{Choice of Metric} As per our theoretical framework and intuition provided in \S~\ref{sec:method}, the average score \savg should offer the most competitive selective classification performance.
-We confirm this finding in Figure~\ref{fig:scores} where we plot the coverage/error curves for CIFAR-10, SVHN, GTSRB, and CIFAR-100 for both \smin and \savg.
-Overall, we find that the average score~\savg consistently outperforms the more noisy minimum score~\smin.
-We also show that \savg yields distinct distributional patterns for both correctly and incorrectly classified points.
+Moreover, as depicted in Figure~\ref{fig:scores}, we also show that our score $g(\cdot)$ yields distinct distributional patterns for both correctly and incorrectly classified points.
 This separation enables strong coverage/accuracy trade-offs via our thresholding procedure.

-\paragraph{Checkpoint weighting sensitivity} One important hyper-parameter of our method is the weighting of intermediate predictions.
-Recall from \S~\ref{sec:method} that \nntd makes use of a convex weighting function $v_t = 1-t^k$.
-In Figure~\ref{fig:weighting}, we observe that \texttt{NNTD}$(s_\text{avg}, k)$ is generally robust to the exact choice of $k$ and that $k=0.05$ performs best.
-At the same time, we find that decreasing $k$ too much leads to a decrease in coverage at fixed accuracy levels.
-This result confirms that (i) all stages of the training process contain valuable signals for selective classification; and that (ii) early label disagreements should be de-emphasized by our method.
+\paragraph{Checkpoint Weighting Sensitivity.} One important hyper-parameter of our method is the weighting of intermediate predictions.
+Recall from Section~\ref{sec:method} that \sptd approximates the expected stability for correctly classified points via a weighting function $v_t = (\frac{t}{T})^k$.
+In Figure~\ref{fig:weighting} in the Appendix, we observe that \sptd is robust to the choice of $k$ and that \fixed{$k \in [1,3]$} performs best.
+At the same time, we find that increasing $k$ too much leads to a decrease in accuracy at medium coverage levels.
+This result emphasizes that (i)~large parts of the training process contain valuable signals for selective classification; and that (ii)~early label disagreements arising at the start of optimization should be de-emphasized by our method.